Bürgstadt: History

 The Bürgstadter Berg (hill) (see Ringwall Bürgstadter Berg) was inhabited as early as 3,200 BC by members of the Michelsberg culture.
 During the Urnfield period (ca. 1200 to 800 BC) a fortified settlement protected by a circular rampart was constructed on the hill.
 The ramparts stretched for a total length of 3.2 km, surrounding an area of ca. 40 hectares.
 Excavations found remains of a gate from around 900 BC.

-The Roman castrum Miltenberg-Ost was partly located within Bürgstadt's municipal area.

-There likely was a royal estate here as early as the 7th century.

 In 1181, Bürgstadt had its first documentary mention.
-Bürgstadt passed into Electoral Mainz's hands quite early on, presumably by the 8th century, and remained a Mainz holding until the Old Empire came to an end in 1803.
+Bürgstadt passed into Electoral Mainz's control early on.

-Until the 18th century, Bürgstadt was the seat of a Centgraf (tithe count), but had already lost much of its importance by the late Middle Ages to neighbouring Miltenberg, also a property of Mainz, which had a more favourable strategic location and was protected by a castle.